reob-info/containers/src/snippets/README.md

-Snippets to add ReOb Components to Visual Studio Code (VSCode):
+We provide snippets in two formats:

+- json (like used by VSCode)
+- xml  (like used by gedit)

-HOW TO ADD:
+VSCODE - HOW TO ADD:

 - Open VSCode
 - Open our html.json file and copy all the content